sudo-paoo/mga-pakyu/README.md

 | StringBuilders                       | Mutable class for efficient string manipulation.              | `StringBuilder sb = new StringBuilder();`                           |
 | Arrays                               | Ordered collection of elements with a common data type.       | `int[] numbers = {1, 2, 3, 4, 5};`                                  |
 | Java methods                         | Blocks of code that perform a specific task.                  | `java public int add(int a, int b) { return a + b; }`               |

+## CC3 - Computer Programming 2

+> [!IMPORTANT]
+> The course covers a wide array of Python programming topics, including loops, strings, control structures, lists, functions, sets, tuples, exception handling, and Python libraries.
+After completion, students are expected to demonstrate proficiency in Python programming, syntax, input/output functions, string manipulation, control structures, and essential data structures.
+Additionally, they should exhibit skills in iteration, function creation, Object-Oriented Programming (OOP), introductory data visualization with Pandas, and practical use of the NumPy library for handling large arrays and mathematical operations.